mangowi/portfolio/README.md

 - [My Personal Website](http://mangowi.com)

 ## Description
-Ths is my personal porfolio that has been built on the purpose of demostrating my skills set and the project that I have down.
+Ths is my personal porfolio that I am keeping building, where it's purpose to demostrate my skills set and the project that I have done.
 This porfolio can be seen on my live website [mangowi.com](http://mangowi.com)

 ### Technologies used in making this porfolio: